Skip to content

 When using Image Optimization it's important to be aware of your usage to ensure that you do not get any unexpected costs.

-Costs are based on the number of source images during the billing period.
-Every time you change the value of the src prop during a billing period, an additional count will be added for that same Image component.
+Pricing is based on the number of unique source images during the billing period.
+Another way to think about this is unique src prop values, regardless of how many Image components you have.
 The usage count of the source images will be reset at the beginning of each billing period.

 To reduce your Image Optimization usage, you should consider the following: